SystemsGenetics/KINC/docs/installation.rst

 Currently, there is no stand-alone binary for KINC.
 It must be compiled and installed.
 The instructions on this page provide step-by-step instructions to compile and install KINC.

-Alternatively, KINC can be run in a Docker container.
-The Dockerfile for KINC is available in the KINC Github repository, and Docker images are maintained on DockerHub under ``systemsgenetics/kinc``.
-This method currently does not support the GUI version of KINC.
+KINC can also be run in a Docker container.
+Consult the Usage section for more information.

-Requirements
+Dependencies
 ------------

 KINC requires the following software packages.

 - `NVIDIA CUDA Toolkit <https://developer.nvidia.com/cuda-zone>`_